CIS-Team/DataScience-Squad/README.md

 ![Data Science](https://user-images.githubusercontent.com/55801427/127027935-5d7d6de8-1a2d-411b-ac8d-6c07856c6f96.png)

-▶# Data Science Squad Roadmap
+# ▶ Data Science Squad Roadmap

-📌**“We are in [CIS](https://www.facebook.com/cisteam15/) try to give you advice about How to start in Data Science.
+**📌“We are in [CIS](https://www.facebook.com/cisteam15/) try to give you advice about How to start in Data Science.
 This Document for who are interested in Data Science”**

 ▶# **What is Data Science?**